threenine/blog/content/posts/api-gateway-pattern.md

 is often conceptually linked to [Backend for Frontend (BFF)](https://threenine.blog/posts/backend-for-frontend-design-pattern) because both patterns share a similar objectives, but they are actually two distinct patterns.

+An API gateway sits between a client and a set of backend services.
+It is an API management service that provides a unified entry point for API calls.

 An _API Gateway_ is a server that is the single entry point into the system.
 The API Gateway encapsulates the internal system architecture and provides an API that is tailored to each client.
 It might have other responsibilities such as authentication, monitoring, load balancing,